Jeff Wayne's Musical Version of The War of the Worlds: Reissues and other versions

 Wayne's alternate version of the album with the songs edited for radio airplay was distributed to stations to promote the original concept album.
 It became a success in its own right, prompting Wayne to prepare a full commercial release.
 The set, entitled Highlights from Jeff Wayne's Musical Version of The War of the Worlds, was released in 1981 by Columbia Records.

 In addition to English, the album has been released in Spanish and German.
 The first Spanish edition featured Anthony Quinn re-recording the Journalist's narration and other dialogue originally voiced by Essex, Covington, and Lynott.
 The songs and the background music were not altered.
 Following its release in November 1978, Wayne had to re-do the album because Quinn's script was in Mexican Spanish and not Peninsular Spanish.
 The second edition features narration by Teófilo Martínez, and released in 1979.
 Wayne found it amusing as the Spanish division of CBS had recommended him to use Quinn for the role.
 A German album followed in 1981 featuring Curd Jürgens as the Journalist, plus radio broadcasts in Dutch and Hebrew.
-Although plans for versions in Japanese, Russian, French, and Italian were planned, none of them came into fruition.
+Although versions in Japanese, Russian, French, and Italian were planned, none of them came into fruition.

 A 1989 version of "The Eve of the War" remixed by Ben Liebrand reached number 3 in the UK singles chart.